Table Of Contents

 Setting up a robust APM tool with monitoring and analytics capabilities can easily understand the logs, metrics, and alerts that cloud infrastructure generates.
 These include DevOps monitoring metrics that can track the performance of the underlying infrastructure.

-Performance issues in the cloud can range from disk utilization to latency and scalability challenges.
-Modern APM tools allow you to track these aspects in real-time so you can take a proactive approach to application performance optimization in the cloud.
+Cloud performance issues can range from disk utilization to latency and scalability challenges.
+Modern APM tools allow you to track these aspects in real time so you can take a proactive approach to application performance optimization in the cloud.

 Application/service availability